PhilipYip1988/python-tutorials/anaconda/windows/install/readme.md

 winget install julia -s msstore
 ```

-Unfortunately, winget is not available by default on Windows 11, unless the Windows Store is opened, the library selected and Get Updates selected:
+Unfortunately, winget is not available as a Cmdlet by default on Windows 11, unless the Windows Store is opened, the library selected and Get Updates selected:

 <img src='./images/img_114.png' alt='img_114' width='450'/>